Tensor and direct extension of definable subcategories: Background

 If $M$ is a module then we denote by $\langle M \rangle$ the definable subcategory {\bf generated} by $M$ - the smallest definable subcategory (of the ambient module category) containing $M$.
 Therefore $\langle M \rangle$ consists of the class of modules $N$ such that every pp-pair closed on $M$ is closed on $N$:

 Similar notation is used for the definable subcategory generated by a class of modules.
 Every definable subcategory is generated by some, by no means unique, $M$.
-We say that two $R$-modules $M, N$ are {\bf definably equivalent} if they generate the same definable subcategory of ${\rm Mod}\mbox{-}R$: $\langle M \rangle = \langle N \rangle$, equivalently if every pp-pair open on $M$ is open on $N$ and {\it vice versa}.
+We say that two $R$-modules $M, N$ are {\bf definably equivalent}\footnote{This condition appears in \cite{PreBk} as the requirement that ${\rm Th}(M^{\aleph_0}) = {\rm Th}(N^{\aleph_0})$, where ${\rm Th}(M)$ is the complete theory of $M$} if they generate the same definable subcategory of ${\rm Mod}\mbox{-}R$: $\langle M \rangle = \langle N \rangle$, equivalently if every pp-pair open on $M$ is open on $N$ and {\it vice versa}.

-The set of definable subcategories of a module category ${\rm Mod}\mbox{-}R$ is closed under arbitrary intersection.
+The set of definable subcategories of a module category ${\rm Mod}\mbox{-}R$ is closed under arbitrary intersections.

 \begin{lemma} \marginpar{infmeetdef} (e.g.~proof of \cite[5.1.1]{PreNBK}) Suppose that ${\cal D}_i$, $i\in I$, are definable subcategories of ${\rm Mod}\mbox{-}R$, with ${\cal D}_i$ being defined by $\Phi_i$.
 Then their intersection $\bigcap_i\, {\cal D}_i $ is definable, being defined by $\bigcup_i\, \Phi_i$. \end{lemma}